 noise level according to Chapter 1.8 of the Annex 3 to the Customer’s tender documentation (Annex_3_CD_Technical_Specification);

-temperature gradient along the whole route between the furnace spout and the mould must not exceed the value of 20 °C;
+temperature gradient along the whole route between the furnace spout and the mould, provided that the Contractor shall use its best efforts to achieve the maximum value of 20 °C;

 temperature variation of the melt between the centre of the tundish and the edges must not exceed 5 °C;

-the reduction of the hydrogen content of the melt shall not be less than 75% or the resulting hydrogen content of the melt shall not exceed 0,13 cm3/100g of melt;

-quality of the marking of individual billets must be legible to the operator as well as to the machine code reader.
+seventy-five percent (75%) efficiency down to a lower limit of: ≤0.13 cc/100 gr. for alloys contain ≤ 1% Mg and ≤0.13 cc/100 gr. for alloys containing > 1% Mgquality of the marking of individual billets must be legible to the operator as well as to the machine code reader.
 The code readers will be proven as part of the Hot Commissioning;

 calibration of the instrumentation devices will be carried out using OK, NOK and boundary pieces.